Navidad for Children: 17 Festive Activities to Bring Christmas to Your Spanish Classroom

-On the day of the performance you can divide your class in two groups: the peregrinos and the posaderos.
+On the day of the performance you can divide your class into the peregrinos and the posaderos.
 The peregrinos will be outside the classroom, and the posaderos will be in the classroom.

-4. Make and Break a Piñata
+8. Make and Break a Piñata

-This activity is not only very fun, but it can be totally educational.
+This activity is not only very fun, but it can be educational.
 Depending on the level of your students, here are some topics to teach through this activity:

 - With beginners you can use this activity to practice vocabulary like colors, classroom materials, fruits, candies and flavors.

 - For intermediate students you can practice following instructions and verbs in different tenses (future tense when you tell them what they’ll do, present and present continuous while you do it, and past tense when you review how you did it).